hipe/tmx/fields/doc/issues/012-normal-normalization.md

             reminder: we don't care about any ad-hoc normalization here, as justified at [#here.theme-6].

-            if this attribute is required
+            if this association is required

               if the actual value from the defaulting qualifies as existent per [#here.theme-1]